-Date Administrative Fee for a Refund Results Recorded Process and Approval Prior to the semester or course start date: Tuition Fee and Compulsory Student Services Fee - 100% refund.
-No refund for Course- Related Costs.
-No results recorded A new student must withdraw through the Admissions Office.
-Within ten (10) working days of the semester or course start date: Domestic student: A student will be charged 10% of their semester tuition fee, or \$500, whichever is the lesser amount.
-There is no refund for Course-Related Costs or the Compulsory Student Services Fee for Domestic students.
-International student: A student will be charged 25% of their semester tuition fee.
-There is no refund for Course-Related Costs or the Compulsory Student Services Fee for International students.
-Students receiving U.S. Financial Aid are subject to U.S. Financial Aid policies.
-No results recorded An existing student must withdraw through the Registrar's Office and the Vice President Academics must approve the withdrawal.
-Application for Withdrawal/Deferment forms are available from Reception.
-A new student must withdraw through the Admissions Office.
-After ten (10) working days of the semester or course start date: No refund.
-Students receiving U.S. Financial Aid are subject to U.S. Financial Aid policies.
-Withdrawal 'WD' If the course is 75% or more complete at the time of withdrawal, the result recorded is an 'F' - Fail.
-An existing student must withdraw through the Registrar's Office and the Vice President Academics must approve the withdrawal.
-Applications for Withdrawal/Deferment forms are available from Reception.
+Date Administrative Fee for Results Process and Approval

+a Refund Recorded

+Prior to the Tuition Fee and No results A new student must withdraw

+semester or Compulsory Student recorded through the Admissions Office.

+course start Services Fee - 100%

+date: refund.

+No refund for Course-

+Related Costs.

+Within ten (10) Domestic student: No results An existing student must

+working days of A student will be recorded withdraw through the

+the semester or charged 10% of their Registrar's Office and the Vice

+course start semester tuition fee, or President Academics must

+date: \$500, whichever is the approve the withdrawal.

+lesser amount.
+Application for

+lesser announce Withdrawal/Deferment forms

+There is no refund for are available from Reception.

+Course-Related Costs or

+the Compulsory Student A new student must withdraw

+Services Fee for through the Admissions Office.

+Domestic students.

+International student:

+A student will be

+charged 25% of their

+semester tuition fee.

+There is no refund for

+Course-Related Costs or

+the Compulsory Student

+Services Fee for

+International students.

+Students receiving U.S.

+Financial Aid are subject

+to U.S. Financial Aid

+policies.

+After ten (10) No refund.
+Withdrawal An existing student must

+working days of 'WD' withdraw through the

+the semester or Students receiving U.S. Registrar's Office and the Vice

+course start Financial Aid are subject If the course is President Academics must

+date: to U.S. Financial Aid 75% or more approve the withdrawal.

+policies. complete at the Applications for

+time of Withdrawal/Deferment forms

+withdrawal, the are available from Reception.

+result recorded •

+is an 'F' - Fail.